conrad-blucher-institute/partitionshap-multiband-demo/README.md

 - [ ] Evan: Use test instead of validation data for XAI runs in notebooks -> not currently repoducable since will choose a random validation case
 - [ ] Josh: Add colab notebook with RGB & RGB+NIR model train, test, PartitionShap results (other XAI not is not for this repo!)
-- [ ] Juliana: Add updated 3D tool, update readme with example for both `.npz` and `.pickle` files
-- [ ] Does it make sense to "publish" the poster by including the PDF in this repo?